 This is a known issue that affects certificate replacement through the API.
 The errors show that the solution user is expired though it should renew with certificate replacement, leaving the system in a misconfigured state.

-To workaround this issue manually restart `applmgmt` service and `lighttpd.service`
+To workaround this issue manually restart `applmgmt` service and `lighttpd.service`, then retry the certificate renewal.

 This can be labeled either "vami-lighttpd" or "cap-lighttpd" depending on version.
 To confirm the service name on the system in question, run the following command on the VCSA command line as a user with system administrative permission: